awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-mfa.md

 **To configure MFA in the Amazon Cognito console**

-1. Go to the [Amazon Cognito console](https://console.aws.amazon.com/cognito/home)\.
-If prompted, enter your AWS credentials\.
+1. Sign in to the [Amazon Cognito console](https://console.aws.amazon.com/cognito/home)\.

 1. Choose **User Pools**\.